eevee/floof/docs/developers/authentication.rst

 Retrieving Concrete Principal Identifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are three types of concrete principal identifiers:
+There are four types of concrete principal identifiers:

+1. User identifiers, prefixed with ``user:``, that contain simply the user ID of the active user, modelled as a principal identifier for convenience.

-1. Role identifiers, prefixed with ``role:``.
+2. Role identifiers, prefixed with ``role:``.
 These are assigned by administrators and are stored in their own database table, and represent static authorization properties of the user.  e.g.: